To promote mental wellness in our community.

 What we do

 In addition, the MHA has an active Mental Health Learning and Resource Center that serves the entire community by providing resources and education to raise awareness and effect change.
-We anticipate that we will have more than 1,000 people visit our Learning and Resource center in 2012 for Lunch and Learns and professional workshops.
+We anticipate that we will have thousands of people visit our Learning and Resource center since 2009 for Lunch and Learns and professional workshops.
 The MHA serves the entire population of Palm Beach County.

 MHA Public Policy, Advocacy, and Education